Table of Contents

 - Can I charge Learners a fee to attend a workshop I host?

 - Further Resources

-Why isn’t my workshop listed on the carpentries.org webpage?
+Why is my workshop not listed on the carpentries.org webpage?

 There are 3 things that must happen in order for a workshop to appear on The Carpentries webpage.
 You must complete the workshop request/notification form, the workshop website must include the venue, and at least one Instructor must be identified.
 If the Instructors change, we will get notified and will be able to make the update.